chymchym1905/code-challenge/src/problem5/readme.md

 https://documenter.getpostman.com/view/33953637/2sAYQWKtkE

+The postman collection contains some available HTTP requests in the API.
+Use this to interact with the server.
 Simply change the url in collection variable if you have an url

 ![](postman.png)

+## Run the live scoreboard

+-   Run the server
+-   Generate db
+-   Run the index.html `http://127.0.0.1:[port]/src/problem5/index.html`
+-   Open more browser windows (optional)